GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

   --test                This will run a test of the tool to ensure all permissions are set up correctly and
                         buckets can be moved between the two projects, using a randomly generated bucket.
                         A fake bucket name will still need to be specified.
-  --useBucketLock       Enabling this option will mean that before the mover makes any changes, it will look for the lock file specified
+  --disableBucketLock   Disabling the bucket lock option means that the mover will not look for a lock file
-                        in LOCK_FILE_NAME (in config.sh).
-If it exists in the source bucket, the mover will exit without any operations.
-                        If it does not exist, the permissions on the source project will be updated so that nobody is allowed to write to it, then the mover will move the buckets before finally restoring write access on the new bucket in the target project.
+                        before starting the move, and it will not lock down permissions on the source bucket before starting the move.
   --lock_file_name LOCK_FILE_NAME
                         The name of the lock file in the bucket --tempBucketName TEMPBUCKETNAME